 This method of investing is a good idea if you want access to the diversification of the CAC 40 Index, while retaining an ability to trade quickly and being charged low fees.

-Another way to invest in the CAC 40 Index is to use an online broker to buy shares of all 40 stocks that the index tracks.
+Another option is to use an online broker to buy shares of all 40 stocks that the index tracks.
 This way, you can decide which stocks you want to keep longer-term, and which ones you want to sell.
 This is something you can’t do if you invest in the index as a whole, as with an ETF or mutual fund you’ll be invested in the entire index at once.
 The downside of this approach is that making 40 separate trades to buy each stock (plus even more trades when you sell each one) will lead to hefty transaction fees while also taking up more of your time.

 This method of investing can still make sense if you want to test-drive all CAC 40 Index stocks, then gradually whittle down that list until you have a smaller number of top performers.
 The transaction fees associated with this strategy can be substantial, so this is an approach best left to wealthier investors.
 Although it is worth saying that the CAC 40 index is a good option to pick for trying out this investment method, as it is much less practical to do so with larger indices such as the FTSE 100 which contain far more stocks.